 The growing cyber threats have coaxed industry leaders to restrict external access to the central data repository.
 By minimizing unauthorized access and putting data behind encryption walls, businesses are looking forward to creating a safer world for everyone.

 Customers today are not willing to engage with businesses that haven’t furnished varied certification and compliance requirements.
 The challenges faced by e-commerce industry players need immediate attention because the growing impact can pull in millions of customers.

 - Phishing attacks

 - Data breach

 Top cybersecurity measures every e-commerce player should prioritize

 - PCI DSS for protecting Cardholders’ data

-Payment Card Industry Data Security Standards (PCI DSS) Council consisting of industry leaders like VISA, JCB, MasterCard, and Discover has defined regulations that enterprises need to follow.
-Organizations that store, process or transfers cardholders’ data need to get PCI DSS Certification.
-PCI DSS Compliance is a must for every organization that receives payment through credit, debit or prepaid cards.
+Payment Card Industry Data Security Standards (PCI DSS) Council consisting of industry leaders like VISA, JCB, MasterCard, and Discover, has defined regulations that enterprises need to follow.
+Organizations that store, process, or transfers cardholders’ data need to get PCI DSS Certification.
+PCI DSS Compliance is a must for every organization that receives payment through credit, debit, or prepaid cards.

 Benefits of getting PCI DSS compliant:

-- Helps an organization avoid hefty fines
+- It helps an organization avoid hefty fines

 - Instant boost in customer confidence